isc-projects/kea/doc/sphinx/arm/agent.rst

    mutually authenticated, but there is no proof they are the same as for the HTTP authentication.

+A different address or port must be specified when using the "config-set" command to switch from HTTP to HTTPS or from HTTPS to HTTP.

 The :iscman:`kea-shell` tool also supports TLS.

 .. _agent-launch: